John Lennon's psychedelic Rolls-Royce: Second renovation, April–May 1967

 the release of the widely acclaimed album, Sgt.
 Pepper's Lonely Hearts Club Band.
 The driver Anthony said, "The first time I drove it, I was followed by hordes of photographers and Pathé news".

 The car's inaugural voyage was on 28 May, when Lennon and eight friends were driven to an album release and housewarming party at the new home of Brian Epstein, where the Sgt.
 Pepper's album was played interspersed with Procol Harum and their hit single "A Whiter Shade of Pale", which had been released two weeks earlier.

 Lennon delighted in telling an anecdote about how an older woman had lost her temper upon seeing the psychedelic Rolls-Royce, saying, according to Lennon, "You swine!
 How dare you do that to a Rolls-Royce!", and how she had struck the car with her umbrella.

 In 1968, Lennon purchased another Phantom V, this one painted white.
 In 1970, Lennon and his second wife, Yoko Ono, moved the car from London to New York.

 The car appeared at Lennon's 31st birthday party in Syracuse, New York, in October 1971, and was loaned out to other musicians including Elton John and Bob Dylan and members of bands such as the Rolling Stones and the Moody Blues.

 Critical reception

-Rolling Stone described the design as a "lurid Romany floral/zodiac hybrid", adding that the design consisted of "red, orange, green and blue art nouveau swirls, floral side panels and Lennon's astrological symbol, Libra, on the roof" painted on a background that the Daily Mail described as "shrieking yellow".
-The Royal BC Museum described the design as "Romany Gypsy style, with elements of the psychedelic era."
-British GQ called its base "a shade of not-so-mellow yellow" and finished with "a combo of Romany swirls, floral motifs and a zodiac sign for good measure."
-Montecristo magazine in Vancouver described "its bright chrome yellow body and floral side panels of dahlias and delphiniums", adding "Its bonnet and boot are decorated with colourful curlicue scrollwork, and its roof sports a stylized symbol of Libra, the zodiac sign of its first owner."
+Rolling Stone described the design in 2017 as a "lurid Romany floral/zodiac hybrid", adding that the design consisted of "red, orange, green and blue art nouveau swirls, floral side panels and Lennon's astrological symbol, Libra, on the roof" painted on a background that the Daily Mail described as "shrieking yellow".
+The Royal BC Museum described the design in 2019 as "Romany Gypsy style, with elements of the psychedelic era."
+British GQ called its base also in 2019 "a shade of not-so-mellow yellow" and finished with "a combo of Romany swirls, floral motifs and a zodiac sign for good measure."
+In 2020 Montecristo magazine in Vancouver described "its bright chrome yellow body and floral side panels of dahlias and delphiniums", adding "Its bonnet and boot are decorated with colourful curlicue scrollwork, and its roof sports a stylized symbol of Libra, the zodiac sign of its first owner."